1,000 more wonderful and fascinating antique photos and postcards of women, printable for crafts cards scrapbooks jewelry art.

 ALL IMAGES ARE 300 DPI.

 Images are JPG.
 All images are 1200 pixels on longest side.
 This will be approximately 4 inches when printed at 300 dpi, or twice that size at 150 dpi (can be resized before printing, down to very small).
 Samples may be smaller than actual images.
-Images on CD are NOT watermarked.
+Images are NOT watermarked.

 Dos and Don'ts